Rei-SwitchBot/faq/en-us/Bot.md

 4. Firmware updates cannot be done with low battery.
 If the battery level is displayed correctly, please update your bot's firmware version to 6.6 or later by going to SwitchBot app → Bot → Firmware & Battery.

+---
+### Troubleshooting Can't Add SwitchBot Bot to SwitchBot App

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please use the latest version of the SwitchBot app from the app store.
+You may not be able to pair with the beta version.
+2. Please turn on the Location Service for the SwitchBot App on your smartphone.
+If it is already permitted, please restart your smartphone.
+3. Turn off Bluetooth on your smartphone and then turn it back on.
+4. Remove the battery from the Bot and reinsert it.
+5. If you have another battery available, try replacing the old one and attempt to add the Bot again.
+6. Open the Bot’s cover and press the reset button once to reset the device.
+7. Even if the Bot has not been added to the app, you can still perform a firmware recovery.
+First, remove the battery from the Bot.
+Press the reset button inside the Bot while inserting the battery.
+Then, go to the SwitchBot App → Profile → Firmware recovery and follow the instructions to recover the Bot’s firmware.